BT-WEBDEV/Real-Estate-Web-Scraper/README.md

 # Real-Estate-Web-Scraper
-Case Use: This was an educational project to scrape real estate information from the <a href="https://www.century21.com/"> Century21 Real Estate website</a>.
-It will only work with the Century21 website.
+Case Use: This was an educational project to scrape real estate information from the <a href="https://www.century21.com/"> Century 21 Real Estate website</a>.
+It will only work with the Century 21 website.
 This also gave additional practice with Jupyter notebook.

 Modules Used: